How did Joan Miró begin?

 Look at the work

-Every piece tells a story.
-What story do you think Miró is telling this time?
+Every work tells a story.
+What story do you think Miró is telling us this time?

-Do you want to know the title Miró gave it?
+Do you want to know the title Miró gave this work?

 Follow this activity on social media